SurajSharma52/CP-Plus-Camera-login-page-bruteforce/README.md

 # REQUIREMENTS

 - Python
-- Create Your Own Password Wordlist if possible
+- Create your own wordlist if possible

 # ABOUT